 Around 11 p.m., the club started to fill up.

 The three employees who had been dancing on the light-up dance floor in an effort, I suppose, to make the rest of us feel less intimidated by an empty floor, gave way to a crowd of people.

 Mr. Raiford was manning the DJ booth in the way that your most ADD friend controls the car stereo.
 He would get halfway through a song, then skip abruptly to the next one if no one was dancing (or in some cases, even if they were).

 The music was a mix of old Memphis (Elvis’ “Suspicious Minds” and “Jailhouse Rock”), current top-40 songs (that “Tonight’s Gonna Be a Good Night” song), group dances (the Cupid Shuffle was played at least twice) and 1970s classics like “Let’s Get It On” and “Purple Rain”.
 I’m pretty much convinced that Prince is Mr. Raiford’s spirit animal.

 Everyone was friendly (other than the armed dance floor bouncer, who really doesn’t like it when you leab over the railing to take a sip of your beer) and the boys weren’t shy about asking the girls to dance.
 I also wasn’t shy about dancing – Claudine got pictures of me doing the Cupid Shuffle.

-I danced with my friends, I danced with a nice guy that politely asked for my hand when "Purple Rain" came on.
-I danced with a charmingly inoxicated man with no shoes on, and I danced with a guy who offered to steal me from my boyfriend in the least creepy way possible.
+I danced with my friends, I danced with a nice guy that politely asked for my hand when “Purple Rain” came on.
+I danced with a charmingly inoxicated man with no shoes on.

 When I decided to head home around 1:45 a.m., people were still streaming inside.
 I’ll definitely be back though, sooner rather than later.